They have a high-pitched alarm call that sounds like a barking dog.

 “The Nyala is one of the oldest antelopes in Africa.”

-Scientists believe that this shy member of the Bovidae family has been around for close to 6 million years, which makes it only second to the lesser kudu when it comes to species longevity.
+Scientists believe that this shy member of the Bovidae family has been around for close to 6 million years and has been a separate species since the end of the Miocene era, which makes it only second to the lesser kudu when it comes to species longevity.
 Because of this, some believe it’s high time to put the nyala in its own genus, but for now, it remains a member of Tragelaphus.
 For even more information about this stunning antelope, read on:

 Four Amazing Nyala Facts